MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.2.0 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

+**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
+We will update when there are categories available.

-Use the Remove-VivaModuleFeaturePolicy cmdlet to delete an access policy for a feature in a Viva module.
+Use the Remove-VivaModuleFeaturePolicy cmdlet to delete an access policy for a feature in a Viva module or a category in Viva.
 Once you delete a policy, the policy is permanently deleted.
 You cannot undo the deletion.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).